Malaval-Ren/scbeditor2/README.md

 > note : My first release was on Apple IIGS **S.C.B.
 Editor** version 1.5a
 > You could found it in the image scbeditor.img.
-> Pascal source is loosed.
+> Pascal source code is loozed.

 ## **Documentations**